protonemedia/laravel-splade-docs/form-file.md

 ### Validate images

 FilePond supports validating the dimensions of a selected image.
-To validate the minimum width and height, you may use the `min-width` and `min-height` attributes.
+For example, you may use the `min-width` and `min-height` attributes to validate the minimum width and height.
 Similarly, to validate the maximum width and height, you may use the `max-width` and `max-height` attributes:

 ```blade
 <x-splade-file name="avatar" filepond min-width="200" min-height="200" />